Loading...

 As a result, this degree opens doors to plenty of career opportunities in business management, international business, and business administration.
 MBA courses lend students good communication skills, knowledge of business strategy, and strong leadership capabilities, and this makes them highly in demand.

-In fact, according to the Graduate Management Admission Council's 2022 Corporate Recruiter's Survey, 87 percent of corporate recruiters are either confident or highly confident in business schools' abilities to prepare students to be successful in their future roles.
+In fact, according to the Graduate Management Admission Council's (GMAC) 2024 Corporate Recruiter's Survey, 40 percent of corporate recruiters are highly confident in business schools' abilities to prepare students to be successful in their future roles, the highest proportion since 2020.

 Even though the MBA is a general business management degree, there is still a way for you to do that: through MBA specializations.